Shakakai/100x/collections/_posts/2024-01-10-first-prototype-react-component-creator.md

 #### Outputs

-* Props for Component in Typescript
+* Props for Component as Typescript code
 * Test Props for Component as a JSON Object
 * Component Code

 #### LLM Template
 This is just my initial guess at what the template will look like.
+It will almost certainly change with experimentation and I'll share the final version.

 ```django
 You are an AI-powered React component generator.